crinuleiroz/mmrs-format-updater/README.md

-# mmrs-format-updater
+# Majora's Mask Music File Updater
-A python script that updates standalone sequences and old format MMRS files into the meta MMRS format
+This is a python script that copies and updates standalone sequence files (`.zseq`) and packed music files (`.mmrs`) to the updated packed format that uses a META (`.meta`) file to store metadata.

+## 🔧 How To Use
+To use this script, follow the steps below:

+> 1. Select a folder or file(s) within a folder
-Just drag and drop a folder or any number of individual files onto the python script to run it.
+> 2. Drag the folder or file(s) onto the script file (`MMR Music Updater.py`)

-The output folder is named `converted` and its location will be the following:
+> 3. A terminal window will open and display the current file(s) being processed
+> 4. After processing, the terminal window will wait for user input before closing

+That's it — your files are now copied and converted!

+## 📂 Output Folder Location
-- Individual files: The folder is located in the same folder as the input files.
+Converted files are placed in an output folder named `converted`, which is located in the following location depending on the input type:

-- Folder: The folder is located inside of the original root folder.
-The structure of the entire folder is retained, and all converted music files are located in their original folders.
+#### 📁 Folder:
+`../path/to/input_folder/converted/`

+> [!IMPORTANT]
+> When using a folder for input, the directoy structure will be preserved.
+All supported files are converted and placed in their corresponding locations within the `converted` folder.
+>
+> So don't worry — you can safely convert an organized folder without losing its original structure!

+#### 📄 File(s):
+`../path/to/file_location/converted/`